Credit & debit cards

 How to complain to your credit card company about a service

 If you want to make a claim to your credit card provider about a service, Which? explains what you should do

-How do I get money back that I’ve sent to the wrong account?
+How do I get money back that I’ve sent to the wrong bank account?

-The code of best practice on ‘misdirected payments’ it outlines how your bank should act if you’ve sent money to the wrong account.
+The code of best practice on ‘misdirected payments’ outlines how your bank should act if you’ve transferred money to the wrong bank account.